Skip to main page content

 1. Oversee the Return to Work process including early and safe return to work and Return to Work plan development for non-occupational injury or illness from onset of injury/illness to full return of pre-injury duties;

-2. Provide the employee with a copy of the Return to Work policy, and Health Assessment Form and/or WSIB Functional Abilities Form, for completion by their regulated health professional which outlines the employee’s capacity to work, including any associated functional restrictions and limitations;
+2. Provide the employee with a copy of the Return to Work policy, the applicable Third Party Provider claim forms, and/or WSIB Functional Abilities Form, for completion by their regulated health professional which outlines the employee’s capacity to work, including any associated functional restrictions and limitations;

 4. Consult with the employee and supervisor and, where required or appropriate, the Human Resources Department, union or association representative or other stakeholders, concerning the employee’s functional abilities, job demands, physical demands analysis and timing of return to work, when developing and modifying the Return to Work plan;

-5. Strike a Return to Work Committee and call meetings of the committee, when necessary;
+5. Strike a Return to Work meeting, when necessary;

-6. Arrange for supporting assessments (e.g. third-party assessments, Independent Medical Exams), when required;
+6. Arrange for supporting assessments after consult with College (e.g. third-party assessments, Independent Medical Exams), when required with Third Party Provider;

-11. Implement, when necessary, a dispute resolution process using the Return to Work Committee, and provide to the Committee all relevant information.
+10. Implement, when necessary, a dispute resolution process using representatives from Human Resources and the Union if applicable , and provide all relevant information.

 4. The health care practitioner shall: